CaeriusNET/CaeriusNet/Documentations/docs/documentation/usage.md

 Given the unique nature of each project, this guide assumes readers are well-versed in best practices and possess solid knowledge of C# and TSQL.

 ### For C#:
-- Proficiency in C# 14 and .NET 10 is required.
+- Proficiency in C# 13 and .NET 10 is recommended.
 - Familiarity with `Best Practices`, `Clean Code`, `SOLID Principles`, `Repository Pattern`, and `Dependency Injection` is recommended.
 - Understanding of `sealed class` and `record` types is also recommended.